valentjn/vscode-ltex/pages/docs/contributing-code-issues.md

 Both repositories currently have two main branches: `develop` and `release`.
 The `develop` branch is where new changes are integrated, so choose this as the target branch of your pull requests.
 The `release` branch always points to the latest release.

+### Code Checks

-In order for pull requests to be merged, checks from Travis CI have to pass (successful build and tests on all platforms).
-In the case of ltex-ls, Coveralls additionally checks for at least 90% code coverage by the tests.
+In order for pull requests to be merged, a number of checks have to pass.
+This is automatically enforced by GitHub.
+The necessary checks depend on the project you contribute to:

+- vscode-ltex
+  - Successful build (strict mode)
+  - No ESLint warnings
+  - Successful Mocha end-to-end and unit tests
+  - Everything above is checked for Linux and Mac
+- ltex-ls
+  - Successful build
+  - No Checkstyle warnings (we use a slightly modified Google style)
+  - No SpotBugs warnings
+  - No Checker Framework warnings
+  - Successful JUnit unit tests
+  - Everything above is checked for Linux, Mac, and Windows
+  - Code coverage of at least 90% (checked by Coveralls)

+Look at `.travis.yml` in the root directory of the respective project to learn how to execute the checks locally on your machine.

 ### Versioning